Create index in MongoDB

 ParameterTypeDescription

-For an ascending index on a field specify a value of 1 and for descending index specifies a value of -1.
+For an ascending index on a field, specify a value of 1, and for a descending index, specify a value of -1.

 Options

-The options documents contain a set of options that controls the creation of the index.
+The options documents contain a set of options that control the creation of the index.

-In the same document, we can specify the multiple index options.
+In the same document, we can specify multiple index options.
 Consider the following operation:

 db.collection.createIndex(